GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 .. code-block:: c

-   struct GMT_PS {	/* Single container for a chunk of PostScript text */
+   struct GMT_POSTSCRIPT {	/* Single container for a chunk of PostScript text */
        /* Variables we document for the API: */ size_t n_alloc;                  /* Length of array allocated so far */
        size_t n;                        /* Length of data array so far */